baixiangcpp/FileCDC/readme.md

 ## Introduction
-This is an implementation Content Defined Chunking based on [Rabin Footprint ](http://www.cs.cmu.edu/~hakim/software/).You can build this project by running `make`.
+This is an implementation Content Defined Chunking based on [Rabin Footprint ](http://www.cs.cmu.edu/~hakim/software/).It is extracted from the source code of [seafile](https://github.com/haiwen/seafile) project.

+You can build this project by running `make`.

 ## Usage